irrg/character-sheets/oedipus.md

 - **Grand Deception** *(3 Intellect points)*
   > You convince an intelligent creature (that can understand you and isn’t hostile) of something that is wildly and obviously untrue. *Action.*
 - **Suggestion** *(4 Intellect points)*
   > You suggest an action to another creature (level 2 or lower) within immediate range.
 If the action doesn’t seem completely at odds with the creature’s nature, it follows your sug- gestion for up to a minute.
 Instead of applying Effort, to decrease the difficulty, you can apply it to increase the maximum level of the target by 1.
-When the effect ends, the creature remembers following the suggestion, but believes that it chose to do so willingly.
-Action to initiate.
+When the effect ends, the creature remembers following the suggestion, but believes that it chose to do so willingly. *Action to initiate.*
+- **Making a Call**
+  > Because of your mainstream respectability or influence, you can obtain the name or location of a low level connection who may have the resources your group needs.
+It’s up to you to make the introduction and obtain the services needed (this may require a conversation, money, or even completing a mission for the NPC). *This ability can be used once per play session.*

 ### Enablers
 - **Practiced With Light Weapons**
   > You can use light weapons without penalty.
 If you wield a medium weapon, increase the difficulty of the attack by one step.
 If you wield a heavy weapon, increase it by two steps.
-You also start with one light weapon of your choice. *Enabler.*
+You also start with one light weapon of your choice.
 - **Dog Sense**
   > You have an uncanny ability to sense when things aren’t right and can snap to an alert state quickly.
 You are trained in Initiative.
-If you are already trained, you become specialized. *Enabler.*
+If you are already trained, you become specialized.
 - **Ballistic Skin**
-  > You have replaced your standard skin plastics with a layer of ballistic weave providing +1 Armor rating. *Enabler.*
+  > You have replaced your standard skin plastics with a layer of ballistic weave providing +1 Armor rating.
 - **Driver**
-  > You are trained in all tasks related to driving a car, truck, or motorcycle, including mechanical repair tasks. *Enabler.*
+  > You are trained in all tasks related to driving a car, truck, or motorcycle, including mechanical repair tasks.
 - **Driving on the Edge**
-  >  You can take a shot with light or medium ranged weapon and attempt driving tasks as a single action. *Enabler.*
+  >  You can take a shot with light or medium ranged weapon and attempt driving tasks as a single action.
 - **Unexpected Betrayal**
   > Within a round or two of successfully using Enthrall, Fast Talk, or a similar ability on a target within short range, the difficulty of the first attack you make on that target is decreased by two steps.
-Once you use Unexpected Betrayal on a target, the difficulty of using your abilities or attempt- ing simple persuasion on that target is permanently increased by two steps. *Enabler.*
+Once you use Unexpected Betrayal on a target, the difficulty of using your abilities or attempt- ing simple persuasion on that target is permanently increased by two steps.
 - **Stare Them Down**
   > The mental strength you’ve built up racing over the years is significant.
-You’re trained in Intellect defense tasks. *Enabler.*
+You’re trained in Intellect defense tasks.
-- **Making a Call**
-  > Because of your mainstream respectability or influence, you can obtain the name or location of a low level connection who may have the resources your group needs.
-It’s up to you to make the introduction and obtain the services needed (this may require a conversation, money, or even completing a mission for the NPC).
-This ability can be used once per play session. *Enabler.*
   > **Sharp Eyed**
   > Years of driving have sharpened your sense of direction.
-You’re trained in all tasks involving perception and navigation. *Enabler.*
+You’re trained in all tasks involving perception and navigation.
 - **Grease Monkey**
-  > You are specialized in all tasks related to driving a car, truck or motorcycle, including mechanical repair tasks. *Enabler.*
+  > You are specialized in all tasks related to driving a car, truck or motorcycle, including mechanical repair tasks.
 - **Road Reflexes**
-  > You add 3 points to your Speed Pool. *Enabler.*
+  > You add 3 points to your Speed Pool.
 - **Combat armoring**
   > You have installed a layer of flexible VPC armor under your skin for additional protection. +4 to Armor rating, encumbrance as Medium armor.